 - 1. Introduction to the CSA Group and standards development - 2.
-Background statistics on the issues - 3.
-High-level summary of the Standard (CSA Z1011:20, Work disability management system) with a focus on the employer's role - 4.
+High-level summary of the Standard (CSA Z1011:20, Work disability management system) with a focus on the insurer's role - 3.
 Fireside chat with panelists including questions and comments from attendees